Chess Time Controls: Which is Best Suited to You?

-The question is – which time control should you choose?
-Blitz or 60-minute games?
+The question is – which time control in chess should you choose?
+A blitz time format or 60-minute game?

 With increment or without?
-Is it OK to play bullet (1+0) games?
+Is bullet (1+0) a good time control?

 This is the first step for deciding which time control to choose.